WGS_contact-us

 What time of year?

-The best time to clean out is probably late summer to early autumn.
+A general tidy and partial water change could be carried out anytime from Spring to Autumn.
+The best time for a full clean out is late summer to early autumn.
 This still gives a month or so for plants and fish to recover before the winter arrives.
-Spring is another possibility, though this time is more disruptive to amphibians.
+Spring cleaning tends to be more disruptive to amphibians.
 Avoid cleaning out during the hottest summer months or in cold weather (below 8-10 deg C).
 However, if your pond has Great Crested Newts (legally protected) you should leave maintenance to the winter months when they are less likely to be in the pond (Government advice)

 *Some of the more aggressive invasive plants such as Stonecrop (Crassula) and Water Primrose (Ludwigia), do not compost well, and should be disposed of more cautiously.